 Board of Directors of SSWSC

 Jim has been the Director of the SSWSC since 2014, and joined the Steamboat Springs Winter Sports Club in October 2013 as its Executive Director, serving as the chief executive officer of the club.
 Jim leads the club in managing all of its businesses and facilities, including its not-for-profit athletic and educational programs and foundation operations, as well as its for-profit businesses.
 Jim oversees the development and implementation of local, national and international athletic events hosted by the club, as well as community and public service events.
 Jim also manages the club and foundation’s fundraising, sponsorship, marketing and public and community relations activities.
-Prior to joining the club, Jim spent more than 20 years in the investment management business, most recently serving as President and Chief Operating Officer of Calamos Asset Management, Inc. (CLMS), a publicly traded investment management firm based in Naperville, Illinois, where he was responsible for executing Calamos’ business and strategic initiatives, overseeing its operational and administrative infrastructure, as well as supporting its distribution businesses and strategies.
-He previously served as Chief Operating Officer and General Counsel for McDonnell Investment Management, where he was responsible for the company’s businesses and operations, including its legal and regulatory compliance programs.
-Jim also served as Senior Vice President and Deputy General Counsel at Van Kampen Investments and was formerly an attorney with the law firm of Jenner & Block.
+Prior to joining the club, Jim spent more than 20 years in the investment management business, most recently serving as President and Chief Operating Officer of Calamos Asset Management, Inc. (CLMS), a publicly traded investment management firm based in Naperville, Illinois.
+He previously served as Chief Operating Officer and General Counsel for McDonnell Investment Management, where he was responsible for the company’s businesses and operations.
+Jim also served as Senior Vice President and Deputy General Counsel at Van Kampen Investments and was formerly an attorney with the law firm of Jenner & Block in Chicago, IL.
+Since 2017, Jim is an independent director and member of the compensation, nominating & governance committee of Kennedy Capital Management, Inc., an investment management firm based in St. Louis, MO, and serves on the Board of Trustees and is a member of the Finance Committee of Steamboat Mountain School in Steamboat Springs, CO.
 He earned a law degree from Illinois Institute of Technology’s Chicago-Kent College of Law and a bachelor’s degree in Marketing from Northern Illinois University.
 Jim and his wife, Leagh, reside in Steamboat Springs and have four children, two who are SSWSC athletes.

 Dan is the Chief Executive Officer of Resort Group, Steamboat’s largest locally owned property management company.
 He has worked in the hospitality industry since moving to Steamboat Springs with his wife Tonya in the fall of 1986.
 Dan worked in various aspects of property management until 2005, when he was promoted to President of the organization and ultimately became Chief Executive Officer in 2010.